Montserrat flight operations stabilised as avgas returns to Antigua

 Meanwhile, SVG Air temporarily cancelled its route because the company said it could not make it financially viable.

-Now Paul Gravel, managing director of SVG Air, has said that “Avgas is again in stock in Antigua so it’s smooth sailing for now”, adding that the flight schedule is “back to normal”.
+Now Paul Gravel, managing director of SVG Air, has said that “avgas is again in stock in Antigua so it’s smooth sailing for now”, adding that the flight schedule is “back to normal”.

 Montserrat Focus also reached out to Fly Montserrat for comment and is awaiting a response.